GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 # Financing Approved Expansions

-Let's assume for the simulation's sake that the probabilities have been tuned to work smoothly, and after a few rounds of studies, nearly every upgrade gets fueled, with only a few taking more than 60 steps, and if the economy collapses, well, there's your data.
+Let's assume for the simulation's sake that the probabilities have been tuned to work smoothly: After a few rounds of studies, nearly every upgrade gets fueled, with only a few taking more than 60 steps, and if the economy collapses, well, there's your data.
 This is a reasonable general requirement for the MVP.

-The key factor of this upgrade process is that people must ultimately decide to fund the expansions themselves.
+The key factor of this upgrade process that needs to be modeled is that people must ultimately decide to fund the expansions themselves and then carry through with that funding.
 The AIs are there to help guide the process to better outcomes, even if they take a little longer to make that better decision, but not hinder progress toward resolution with red tape.

-So Calvin sets up the UpgradeFunnels and launches the well-intended propagande campaign, and Bondholder pledges start funneling in.
+So Calvin sets up the UpgradeFunnels and launches the well-intended propaganda campaign, and Bondholder pledges start funneling in.
 Enterprises Bid on the Projects.
 You should know the general drill by now, but this one has some Upgrade bling:
   - The Upgrades become UpgradeBRLAs,
   - Giskard allocates TokenTorq
   - Daneel deploys bots
   - Giskard opens TokenTorqDrains
-  - Robots process Oracles to build a launch a new Starship Data Center.
+  - Robots process Oracles to build and launch a new Starship Data Center.
   - Robots open TorqFountains when Oracles are fulfilled.
   - The UpgradeBRLA fires off UpgradeMintRequest darts to Issac
   - Isaac mints RoboTorq according to the torq_timeline in the UpgradeMintRequest